ulmerkott/Pi-Somfy/README.md

 You have 4 ways to operate.
 The recommended operation mode is mode 4.
 But the other 3 modes are explained here for completeness:

-1. Command line Interface<br/>You can use either of the following commands to operate a shutter called corridor<br/>
+1. Command line Interface<br/>You can use either of the following commands to operate a shutter called<br/>

+**Arguments:**

+    shutterName                             Name of the Shutter
+    -h, --help                              show this help message and exit -config CONFIGFILE, -c CONFIGFILE       Name of the Config File (incl full Path) -up, -u                                 Raise the Shutter
+    -down, -d                               lower the Shutter
+    -stop, -s                               stop the Shutter
+    -program, -p                            send a program signal
+    -demo                                   lower the Shutter, Stop after 7 second, then raise the Shutter -duskdawn DUSKDAWN DUSKDAWN, -dd DUSKDAWN DUSKDAWN
+                                          Automatically lower the shutter at sunset and rise the shutter at sunrise, provide the evening delay and morning delay in minutes each
+    -auto, -a                               Run schedule based on config.
+Also will start up the web-server which can be used to setup the schedule.

+    -echo, -e                               Enable Amazon Alexa (Echo) integration

+**Examples:**
-The first one will raise the shutter.
-The second one will lower the shutter.
-The third one - **without starting the web interface** - will lower the shutter at sunset and raise it again 60 minutes after sunrise.
+All three command the shutter named corridor.
+The first one will raise it.
+The second one will lower it.
+The third one will lower the shutter at sunset and raise it again 60 minutes after sunrise.
 ```csh
 sudo /home/pi/Pi-Somfy/operateShutters.py corridor -c /home/pi/Pi-Somfy/operateShutters.conf -u
 sudo /home/pi/Pi-Somfy/operateShutters.py corridor -c /home/pi/Pi-Somfy/operateShutters.conf -d